dkochmanski/charming-clim/doc/grafts.md

 # Sheets as ideal forms

 CLIM operates on various kinds of objects.
-Some are connected by an inheritance, other by a composition and some are similar in different sense.
+Some are connected by an inheritance, other by a composition and some are similar in a different sense.

-As programmers we often deal with the inheritance and the composition, especially since OOP is a dominating paradigm of programming (no matter if the central concept is the object or the function).
-Not so often we deal with the third type of connection, that is the Form and the phenomena which is mere a shadow mimicking it[^1].
+As programmers, we often deal with the inheritance and the composition, especially since OOP is a dominating paradigm of programming (no matter if the central concept is the object or the function).
+Not so often we deal with the third type of connection, that is the Form and the phenomena which are merely a shadow mimicking it[^1].

 Let us talk about sheets.
-Sheet is a region[^2] with an infinite resolution and potentially infinite extent on which we can draw.
-Sheets may be arranged into hierarchies creating a windowing system with child-parent relation.
+The sheet is a region[^2] with an infinite resolution and potentially infinite extent on which we can draw.
+Sheets may be arranged into hierarchies creating a windowing system with a child-parent relation.
 Sheet is the Form with no visual appearance.
 What we observe is an approximation of the sheet which may be hard to recognize when compared to other approximations.

 [^1]: [Theory of forms](https://en.wikipedia.org/wiki/Theory_of_forms).